IGDERZEN-Zakaria/Spring-Security/README.md

 ##  Prerequisites

-In order to work with Spring Security Tutorial
+To work with Spring Security Tutorial

 - JDK 11.0.24
 - Maven 3.8.8